afshinrahmati/RabbitMq/README.md

 DELETE USER ==>
 1) docker exec 14 rabbitmqctl delete_yser "afshin".
+## what is durable:
+if a queue is not durable,all messages will be lost if RabbitMQ is shut down for any reason. for test you can write a code and in code you can specified it and after that: docker restart rabbitmq if durable is not True all message is destroy.
 ## What is RoundRobin:
 it is look like the Load Balancing. it Distribution the request to multi service .